Thanhibanani/drtp-oppgave/README.md

 ## Submission

 You must submit **your_inspera_candidateNumber_homeexam.zip**  through the Inspera exam system.
 Do not include your name and ID.
 It's going to be anonymous.
 You will get access to inspera before the deadline.
-You must add your group members on the Inspera system.

 Your zip file should contain: